 - Reduce overall equipment repair and maintenance costs by up to 20 percent A planned commercial HVAC maintenance agreement does add costs to your yearly heating and cooling budget beyond those associated with fuel and energy.
 However, service agreements remain a wise investment because of the convenience, reliability and peace of mind they provide.

 Most commercial properties require service technicians who have specialized knowledge of heating, cooling and ventilation systems.
 Equipment utilized in commercial settings differs greatly from that used in residential settings–it’s often larger and more complicated, involving a multitude of interconnected equipment and building systems.
 Therefore, commercial HVAC maintenance providers should have detailed knowledge of various systems used in commercial properties like:

 - Variable-speed air volume equipment

 - Steam or boiler equipment

 Participating in commercial HVAC maintenance offers business owners many benefits, including factors such as:

-- Stable costs -- When you participate in a commercial HVAC planned service agreement, your costs are generally fixed, with few surprises in terms of maintenance and labor costs.
-With one fixed price, you can limit unexpected expenses related to lifetime costs of operating HVAC equipment.
+- Stable costs — When you participate in a commercial HVAC planned service agreement, your costs are generally fixed, with few surprises in terms of maintenance and labor costs.
+With one fixed price, you can limit unexpected expenses related to the lifetime costs of operating HVAC equipment.

-- Satisfied tenants and employees -- Heating and cooling equipment that receive consistent maintenance perform better, and create a more comfortable building in which to work or reside.
+- Satisfied tenants and employees — Heating and cooling equipment that receive consistent maintenance performs better and creates a more comfortable building in which to work or reside.
 As a result, building owners and businesses that make maintenance a priority also receive the benefit of satisfied tenants (and a full building) and employees.